ozankasikci/dockerfile-generator/README.md

 `dfg` is a Dockerfile generator that accepts input data from various sources, produces and redirects the generated Dockerfile to an output target such as a file or stdout.

+It is especially useful for generating Dockerfile instructions conditionally since Dockerfile language has no control flow logic.

 ## Installation
 #### Installing as an Executable